Plixer Product Release and End of Life Policy¶

 End of Life Hardware Support and Software/Hardware Support Bundles Policy¶

 This policy applies to the physical components of Plixer’s Hardware, Appliances or Software/Hardware Bundles (collectively referred to as Hardware).
+It covers EOL for various ‘generations’ of hardware platforms broadly shipped to customers.

 - Plixer will exercise commercially reasonable efforts to provide 3 months notification prior to the effective End of Sale Date.